FireflyMigration/firefly-doc/dev-docs/guide/03_An_introduction-to-.NET/index.md

  will display the available variation of the  Show method and the required parameter info.
 (Displayed in Bold)

 ### Using Directives
+Using statements are added to improve on code readability, by adding a namespace in a using statement we don't have to write that namespace again in our code.

 1. Add the following line to the beginning of the file:
 `using System.Windows.Forms;`

-2. Write the following code in the same method after the last message:
+2.	##virginie improve based on my video## Write the following code in the same method after the last message:
 ```diff
 private void helloWorldToolStripMenuItem_Click (object sender, System.EventArgs e)
 {